AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 >
 >This feature is in beta.
 If you would like to join the beta, send an email to the following address: [dataconnection@adobe.com](mailto:dataconnection@adobe.com).

-There are two types of profile data that you can send to the Experience Platform: profile records and profile events.
+There are two types of profile data that you can send to the Experience Platform: profile records and time series profile events.

 A profile record contains data that is saved when a shopper creates a profile in your Commerce instance, such as the shopper's name.
-When a profile record is sent to the Experience Platform, it is forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).
+When your schema and dataset are [properly configured](profile-data.md), a profile record is sent to the Experience Platform and forwarded to Adobe's profile management and segmentation service: [Real-Time CDP](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/intro/rtcdp-intro/overview.html).

-Profile events contain data about your shopper's profile information, such as if they create, edit, or delete an account on your site.
-When profile event data is sent to the Experience Platform, it resides in a dataset where it can be used in other DX products.
-Learn more about [profile records and events](./update-xdm.md#customer-profile-data-beta) and how you can ensure your customer's profile data can be successfully ingested into the Experience Platform.
+Time series profile events contain data about your shopper's profile information, such as if they create, edit, or delete an account on your site.
+When profile event data is sent to the Experience Platform, it resides in a dataset where it can be used by other DX products.

 1. Make sure you have [provided](#add-service-account-and-credential-details) service account and credential details.

+1. Make sure you have prepared your schema(s) for [profile record data ingestion](profile-data.md) and [time series profile event data ingestion](update-xdm.md#time-series-profile-event-data-beta).

 1. Place a checkmark in the **Customer profiles** checkbox if you want to send profile data to the Experience Platform.